Meet our staff members

 Chaplain

-Mike is one of the chaplains for Lindisfarne CT, and a Reader for almost 40 years.
-He trained in Liverpool Diocese and served in two parishes there before moving to Durham 16 years ago where he is part of the ministry at St John’s Church, Neville’s Cross on the edge of the City of Durham.
+Mike is an LCT chaplain, and a Reader for almost 40 years.
+He trained in Liverpool Diocese and served in two parishes there before moving to Durham 20 years ago where he is part of the ministry at St John’s Church, Neville’s Cross on the edge of the City of Durham.
 Professionally, Mike was a Chartered Civil Engineer specialising in road safety.
-In retirement, as well as serving in St John’s as Reader and churchwarden, and as chaplain to Lindisfarne, Mike offers spiritual direction through St Antony’s Priory, is a trustee of the Institution of Civil Engineers Benevolent Fund, and volunteers at Locomotion, the railway museum in Shildon.
-He is married to Nicky and has two growing up children, a cat and a dog (that seems to be important!)
-He enjoys reading, walking, anything to do with railways, and escaping into the garage to work on his models of the Somerset & Dorset Railway.
-In ministry there is nothing better than listening to people telling their stories – ‘I get to see a bigger Jesus!’
+In retirement, as well as serving in St John’s as Reader and churchwarden, Mike offers spiritual direction through St Antony’s Priory.
+He is a trustee of the Institution of Civil Engineers Benevolent Fund, and volunteers at Locomotion, the railway museum in Shildon.
+He is married to Nicky and has two adult children, a cat and a dog.